Tiger Suit: Background

-Release and promotion
+Release

+Promotion

 "Fade Like a Shadow" was the lead single in the United States and was released on 6 August 2010 via iTunes, while "(Still a) Weirdo" in the United Kingdom was released on 26 September 2010 via iTunes.
 In July 2010, as an advance to the album, Tunstall uploaded via YouTube a non-single video for the song "Push That Knot Away".
 On 13 December 2010, KT Tunstall made a collaborative video for "Glamour Puss" with fans.
 On 25 December 2013, over three years after the album's release, and even after the release of her fourth studio album Invisible Empire // Crescent Moon, Tunstall re-released a song from Tiger Suit as a last single; "Come On, Get In".

 On 29 October 2021, a special expanded edition called Untamed Edition was released to mark National Album Day in the United Kingdom, released on vinyl and digital formats, consisting of a 2LP edition.
 The first one contains the album plus the bonus track "It Doesn't Have to be Like This (Baby)" and the second one consisting in demo versions of some tracks, Tunstall's early Hansa Studios sessions and the unreleased title track "Tiger Suit".